 Located in the very heart of Costa Rica, the bustling and vibrant capital city San Jose opens up like a surprise gift, if you know where to look!
 The warm climate, bustling activities, friendly locals, rich culture and spectacular Victorian mansions make San Jose a popular tourist attraction in Costa Rica.
-If you ever plan on visiting this melting pot of culture and urbanization, read our brilliant list of things to do in San Jose, Costa Rica, listed in no particular order.
+If you ever plan on visiting this melting pot of culture and urbanization, read our brilliant list of things to do in San Jose, Costa Rica, listed here in no particular order.

 - Best time to visit: Mornings to afternoons, the market is also open on most Sundays although not as many shops put up their stalls.

 What better way to get a crash course on culture and art in San Jose than to take a historic trip through the iconic Teatro Nacional (The National Theater).
-Not only is the National Theater one of the most exquisite buildings in in San Jose, but it is also a place to learn and appreciate the cultural significance and elegance of neoclassical theater.
+Not only is the National Theater one of the most exquisite buildings in San Jose, but it is also a place to learn and appreciate the cultural significance and elegance of neoclassical theatre.
 The stunning marble and artwork used in the theatre were all made and shipped from craftsmen in Italy.
-This is great place for a historic tour but you can also catch dress rehearsals, concerts and plays being performed live in the theatre.
+This is a great place for a historic tour but you can also catch dress rehearsals, concerts and plays being performed live in the theatre.

 - Best time to visit: Mid-morning to late afternoon, to enjoy lunch for late afternoon to evenings for dinner.

 - Tip: Weekends tend to bring large crowds of restaurant goers in the area.

 This a great tourist attraction to stop in when visiting Costa Rica with kids, as the gold museum has interactive displays that will keep the little ones entertained.
 Apart from its stunning architecture, the gold museum also has a rich cultural heritage collection of gold, art, pottery (dating back to 500 AD) and interesting Costa Rican coins.